 - Maintain a detailed log of events and alarms of security systems and their devices in the Journal module.

-Module access: Company owner, Head of operators, Operator
+Module access: Company owner, Senior CMS Engineer, Head of operators, Operator

-Monitoring module allows processing notifications received from security systems at protected objects.
-For quick access, New, Processing, and Sleep Mode tabs are fixed at the top of the Ajax 911 screen (except for the Company module).
+Monitoring module allows processing notifications received from security systems at protected objects, and 911 notifications about the work of operators.
+For quick access, New, Processing, and Sleep Mode tabs are fixed at the top of the 911 screen (except for the Company module).

-All new alarm notifications are displayed in the New tab.
+All new alarm notifications are displayed in the New tab and accompanied by sound alerts until the processing starts.
 One notification can include several alarms of security detectors or security system notifications.
 The recent three are displayed as icons in the notification line, in the Source column.

 |Meaning of system alarms and events icons|